isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Should there be inline namespaces (à la `std::literals::*_literals`)?
 * Avoid implicit conversions
 * Const member functions should be thread safe ... aka, but I don't really change the variable, just assign it a value the first time it's called ... argh
-* Always initialize variables, use initialization lists for member variables.
+* Always initialize variables, use initialization lists for data members.
 * Anyone writing a public interface which takes or returns `void*` should have their toes set on fire.
 That one has been a personal favorite of mine for a number of years. :)
 * Use `const`-ness wherever possible: member functions, variables and (yippee) `const_iterators`
 * Use `auto`